kristen149/FAUdata-enginnering-project/project/project-plan.md

 Some key questions will be answered by this project:
 1. What are the patterns in the occurrence of extreme weather events and the socioeconomic status of Southeast Asian countries?
 2. How do extreme weather events impact the socioeconomic status of Southeast Asian countries?
-3. How can predictive analysis be employed to forecast the economic consequences of forthcoming extreme weather occurrences on Southeast Asian countries?

 ## Datasources